-The following graph compares the cumulative shareholder return per \$100 invested in Common Shares to the cumulative total return of the S&P/ TSX Composite Index from January 1, 2016 to December 31, 2020.
+The following graph compares the cumulative shareholder return per \$100 invested in Common Shares to the cumulative total return of the S&P/TSX Composite Index from January 1, 2017 to December 31, 2021.
 The calculations include reinvested dividends and exclude brokerage fees and taxes.

-Jan 1, 2016 Dec.
-31, 2016 Dec.
-31, 2017 Dec.
-31, 2018 Dec.
-31, 2019 Dec.
-31, 2020 Sprott Inc. 100 110.85 113.56 124.42 149.97 192.39 S&P/TSX Composite Total Return 100 121.08 132.08 120.34 147.83 156.11
+Jan 1, 2017

+Dec.
+31, 2017

+Dec.
+31, 2018

+Dec.
+31, 2019

+Dec.
+31, 2020

+Dec.
+31, 2021

+Sprott Inc.

+100.00

+102.45

+112.25

+135.29

+173.56

+274.61

+S&P/TSX Composite Total Return

+100.00

+109.08

+99.39

+122.14

+128.99

+161.43

 There are many factors that may influence the Corporation's stock price, such as future earnings expectations, views on specific sectors and personnel changes, all of which are not directly related to historical financial performance.
 Historically, there has been some relationship between corporate performance and the compensation of our NEOs but not necessarily between compensation and shareholder returns over any given period of time.
-The significant equity-based component of our NEOs' compensation packages implemented in 2017 and the elimination of the discretionary bonus compensation program and implementation of the three incentive pools in 2018 are designed to more closely correlate compensation and shareholder returns.
+The significant equity-based component of our NEOs' compensation packages implemented pursuant to the 2017-2021 Compensation Program and the elimination of the discretionary bonus compensation program and implementation of the three incentive pools in 2018 were designed to more closely correlate compensation and shareholder returns.
 See "Compensation Discussion and Analysis - Elements of Compensation - Cash Bonus and other Variable Compensation" and "Compensation Discussion and Analysis - Elements of Compensation - Equity Incentives".